sony/model_optimization/docs/source/api/api_docs/index.rst

 - :ref:`KnowledgeDistillationConfig<ug-KnowledgeDistillationConfig>`: Class to configure KnowledgeDistillation options for post training quantization.
 - :ref:`FolderImageLoader<ug-FolderImageLoader>`: Class to use an images directory as a representative dataset.
-- :ref:`FrameworkInfo<ug-FrameworkInfo>`: Class to wrap framework information to be used by SNOP when optimizing models.
+- :ref:`FrameworkInfo<ug-FrameworkInfo>`: Class to wrap framework information to be used by SMOP when optimizing models.